Uncaught Typeerror: Cannot Read Property 'maps' of Undefined

 It works considering in JavaScript, true && expression always evaluates to expression, and fake && expression always evaluates to false.
 Therefore, if the condition is truthful, the element right subsequently && will appear in the output.
 If it is false, React will ignore and skip information technology.

-function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (data) ) ; } , [ ] ) ; return ( <div > {items ? items. map ( item => { return <div key = {particular.id} > {item.title} </div > ; } ) : "Loading..." } </div > ) ; }
+function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (data) ) ; } , [ ] ) ; return ( <div > {items ? items. map ( item => { return <div key = {particular.id} > {item.title} </div > ; } ) : "Loading..." } </div > ) ; } We can too mix both solutions, i.e: initial value with conditional rendering:

-function App ( ) { const [items, setItems] = useState ( [ ] ) ; useEffect ( ( ) => { getItems ( ) . and so ( data => setItems (information) ) ; } , [ ] ) ; render ( <div > {items && items.length > 0 ? items. map ( item => { return <div key = {item.id} > {item.title} </div > ; } ) : "Loading..." } </div > ) ; }
+function App ( ) { const [items, setItems] = useState ( [ ] ) ; useEffect ( ( ) => { getItems ( ) . and so ( data => setItems (information) ) ; } , [ ] ) ; render ( <div > {items && items.length > 0 ? items. map ( item => { return <div key = {item.id} > {item.title} </div > ; } ) : "Loading..." } </div > ) ; } Though keep in mind, whenever conditions become besides complex, it might be a signal for usa to excerpt that logic to a component:

-part List ( { items, fallback } ) { if ( !items || items.length === 0 ) { render fallback; } else { return items. map ( item => { return <div key = {item.id} > {detail.title} </div > ; } ) ; } } function App ( ) { const [items, setItems] = useState ( [ ] ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (information) ) ; } , [ ] ) ; return ( <div > < List items = {items} fallback = { "Loading..." } /> </div > ) ; }
+part List ( { items, fallback } ) { if ( !items || items.length === 0 ) { render fallback; } else { return items. map ( item => { return <div key = {item.id} > {detail.title} </div > ; } ) ; } } function App ( ) { const [items, setItems] = useState ( [ ] ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (information) ) ; } , [ ] ) ; return ( <div > < List items = {items} fallback = { "Loading..." } /> </div > ) ; } Wrapping up

 When we go such an error, we are probably getting the value in an asynchronous mode.
 We should provide an initial value for our variable or conditionally render it or both.
 If our condition go as well complex, it might exist a skilful time to excerpt the logic to a component.